VladimirVuletic/hello-world/spomenar.md

 Nešto za kraj: break;

 ----
-Ime i prezime:
+Ime i prezime: Stefan Xxxxxxx

-Omiljeni broj:
+Omiljeni broj: 27

-Omiljena boja:
+Omiljena boja: Green

-Nešto za kraj:
+Nešto za kraj: If anyone asks, I was told I'd be paid for this — but I never was.